pytorch/pytorch/functorch/docs/source/index.rst

 - efficiently computing Jacobians and Hessians
 - efficiently computing batched Jacobians and Hessians

-Composing `vmap`, `grad`, and `vjp` transforms allows us to express the above without designing a separate subsystem for each.
+Composing :func:`vmap`, :func:`grad`, and :func:`vjp` transforms allows us to express the above without designing a separate subsystem for each.
 This idea of composable function transforms comes from the `JAX framework <https://github.com/google/jax>`_.

 Read More